kykamath/streaming_lsh/README.rst

 Applications Using Streaming LSH
 ================================
-Applications currently using Streaming LSH:
+Applications currently using Streaming LSH
 * `HD Streams Clustering <https://github.com/kykamath/hd_streams_clustering>`_

 Note: If you want your application listed here.
 Contact the author.